pdjr-beatrice/log/README.md

 # log

-The `log` project consists of a collection of scripts which create, update, process and render data describing the operational state of a the host vessel.
+The `log` project consists of a collection of scripts which create, update, process and render data describing the operational state of the host vessel.

 The script collection is broken into two parts: a `log` sub-collection concerned with generating daily log files and a `wordpress`